mdrafiqulrabin/mdrafiqulrabin/README.md

 Hi There! 👋 🔭

-Dr. Rabin is a Postdoctoral Fellow in [Computer Science](https://www.uh.edu/nsm/computer-science/) at the [University of Houston](https://www.uh.edu/) and a member of the [Software Engineering Research Group (SERG)](https://uh.edu/serg/), supervised by [Dr. Alipour](https://www.aminalipour.com/).
-We are interested in AI/ML and LLMs for code intelligence and currently exploring methodologies to evaluate and enhance the transparency and safety of source code models.
+I am keenly interested in AI/ML and Large Language Models (LLMs) for code intelligence and software engineering tasks.
+Currently, I am exploring methodologies to evaluate and enhance the transparency and safety of source code models.
+I obtained a Ph.D. in [Computer Science](https://www.uh.edu/nsm/computer-science/) at the [University of Houston](https://www.uh.edu/) (under the supervision of [Dr. Alipour](https://www.aminalipour.com/)).
 Visit my [website](https://sites.google.com/view/mdrafiqulrabin) for a detailed overview of my activities.

 ---